MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-print-the-cash-report-co-4-report.md

 ---
-    title: How to Print the Cash Report CO-4 Report | Microsoft Docs
+    title: How to Print the Cash Report CO-4 Report
     description: The **Cash Report CO-4** report shows the unified standard printing form for cashiers reporting for one operational day of the cash account.
 It is required and can only be printed per day.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na